-Many cash-advance apps use Plaid to connect with your bank before you can borrow money.
+Many cash advance apps use Plaid to connect with your bank before you can borrow money.
 If your bank doesn’t work with Plaid, you may have difficulty using some of the most popular cash advance apps, and this can be frustrating for people trying to avoid payday loans.

 But you still have a few options if you’ve been shut out from cash advances simply because your bank and Plaid aren’t compatible.

-These 8 Apps Don’t Require Plaid for Cash Advances
+10 Apps That Don’t Require Plaid

-- Best overall: Dave
+• Best overall: Dave

-- Best for free transfers: B9
+• Best for free transfers: B9

-- Best for multiple access options: Venmo
+• Best for multiple access options: Venmo

-- Best for regular Cash App users: Cash App Borrow
+• Best for regular Cash App users: Cash App Borrow

-- Best if your employer participates: BranchApp
+• Best if your employer participates: BranchApp

-- Best if you also need tax help: Grid Money
+• Best if you also need tax help: Grid Money

-- Best if you work for a company that offers access: DailyPay
+• Best if you work for a company that offers access: DailyPay

 Pro tip: CashMaster is another app that doesn’t require Plaid.
 However, in Credit Summit’s analysis, we found that it was lacking in several areas (more on this below.)
 Use this app at your own risk.